northstowekarate/northstowekarate.github.io/index.md

 ## Training Sessions

 We're a family friendly club, where children (8+) and adults can both train together.
 We will consider students aged 6-7 on a case-by-case basis.
 Regular [training sessions](/training/) are held on Wednesday evenings from 6.30-7.30pm and Sunday afternoons 3-4pm at [The Cabin](https://maps.app.goo.gl/wXcMAGknwyPFEgMp6).
 We recommend young children train alongside their parent/guardian for the first few lessons while they gain confidence in the unfamiliar environment.
+Go to our [book now page](/how-to-book/) to book your first lesson.

 **Please note our Wednesday sessions are very busy and we may not have space available.
 We have better availability on Sundays.**